dotnet/docs/docs/core/tutorials/consuming-library-with-visual-studio.md

 You can debug and publish the application that uses this library by following the steps in [Debugging your Hello World application with Visual Studio 2019](debugging-with-visual-studio.md) and [Publishing your Hello World Application with Visual Studio 2019](publishing-with-visual-studio.md).

-## Distribute the library in a NuGet package
+## Create a NuGet package

 You can make your class library widely available by publishing it as a NuGet package.
 Visual Studio doesn't support the creation of NuGet packages.
-To create one, you use the [`dotnet` command line utility](../tools/dotnet.md):
+To create one, you need to use the .NET Core CLI commands:

 1. Open a console window.